tyler6974/html5-games/README.md

 - **Chrome Dino**: [https://github.com/wayou/t-rex-runner](https://github.com/wayou/t-rex-runner)

 ## Pending games
-- [ ] Cut the Rope: Holiday Gift: importing levels from the v1.0 app on iOS
+- [ ] Cut the Rope: Holiday Gift: importing levels from the v1.0 app on iOS\
+- [ ] Microsoft Jigsaw: adding new puzzles
+- [ ] Microsoft Bubble
+- [ ] Microsoft Jewel

 ## Issues, discussions and pull requests (PRs)
 Feel free to open an issue if you find some problems with the game, or make a PR if you know how to fix it.